 The Company's treaty underwriting process involves a team approach among the Company's underwriters, actuaries and claim staff.
 Treaties are reviewed for compliance with the Company's general underwriting standards and most larger treaties are subjected to detailed actuarial analysis.
 The actuarial models used in such analyses are tailored in each case to the subject exposures and loss experience.
 The Company does not separately evaluate each of the individual risks assumed under its treaties.
 The Company does, however, evaluate the underwriting guidelines of its ceding companies to determine their adequacy prior to entering into a treaty.
-The Company may also conduct underwriting guidelines.
+The Company may also conduct underwriting, operational and claim audits at the offices of ceding companies to monitor adherence to underwriting guidelines.
 Underwriting audits focus on the quality of the underwriting staff, pricing and risk selection and rate monitoring over time.
 Claim audits may be performed in order to evaluate the client's claims handling abilities and practices.